-I've been interviewed or quoted in the media almost 900 times as an expert on entertainment and technology law and business.
+I've been interviewed or quoted in the media over 1,000 times as an expert on entertainment and technology law and business.

 Click here for a gallery of YouTube clips of some of my television appearances.
 In addition, here are a few links to appearances not found in the YouTube gallery: CBS Evening News (and here), NBC Nightly News (and here), CNBC, CBS This Morning and Los Angeles KABC channel 7 (and here and here).

-Click here for a gallery of SoundCloud clips of some of my radio appearances.
+Click here for SoundCloud clips of some of my radio appearances.

 Reverse Chronological List of Appearances

 (Inevitably, some of the older links will have gone stale.)

 July 17: KCAL TV, KCBS TV (Kevin Spacey); BBC World Service (Netflix subscribers)

 July 9: KCRW Press Play, Spectrum News 1 Inside the Issues (WGA v.
 ATA)

 May 23: Spectrum News 1 Inside the Issues (same)